-Then there are certainly aircraft being built and operated that are truly "experimental" in nature, one-off designs, designed by amateurs, built in the home workshop.
+Then there are certainly aircraft being built and operated that are truly "experimental" in nature, on-off designs, designed by amateurs, built in the home workshop.

-Experimental aircraft rules follow a few simple parameters.
-To begin with - "build anything you like, out of anything you like, and power it with anything you like."
+Experimental aircraft rules follow a few simple parameters, to begin with, "build anything you like, out of anything you like, and power it with anything you like."

 "How can that be safe?" you may ask.
-Well, there's a bit more to the story of course!

-During construction of an aircraft, stage inspections may be carried out by Sport Aircraft Association of Australia (SAAA) "Technical Counsellors" who have been through the process themselves, built at least one aircraft, and volunteer to assist others.
+Well there's a bit more to the story is how.
+During construction of an aircraft, stage inspections may be carried out by Sport Aircraft Association "Technical Counsellors" who have been through the process themselves, built at least one aircraft, and volunteer to assist others.